GSNorCal Volunteer Essentials

 Adult supervision for girls also extends to online activity

 Please consult the following, which are all available at :

-Any adult who will be included as a chaperone in the adult to girl ratio in an overnight activity must have completed the volunteer screening process.
+Any adult who will be included as a chaperone in the adult-to-girl ratio in an overnight activity must have completed the volunteer background check process.